 Wine Tasting Tip

 Wine writer Simon Firth recommends avoiding the pressure to buy expensive bottles of wine by paying for tasting at a merchant who represents several wineries.
 He recommends Le Marché aux Vins in the town of Beaune.
 The wines of Burgundy do not come cheap.

 Restaurants in Beaune run from the cheap (mussels and frites) to expensive gourmet.
-For those who like innovative cuisine I highly recommend L´Ecusson, just outside of town.
-It's been a while since I ate there, but it was one of my most memorable meals in France.
+For those who like innovative cuisine try L´Ecusson, just outside of town.
 Beef marrow bones stuffed with snails in a wine reduction with the crunch of gros sel.
 Mmmm.

 Beaune's open-air market day is Saturday.
 The area around the market is good for an inexpensive meal.